NexPlayer/NexPlayer_Unity_Plugin/README.md

 A custom implementation of NexPlayer™ can also be done manually:

 #### Creating the player
-First the Nexplayer needs to be created, an action should be registered to receive the callbacks, the rendermode should be set, the target renderer should be set, the player should be initialized, and the coroutine needs to be started.
+First, the NexPlayer needs to be created, an action should be registered to receive the callbacks, the render mode should be set, the target renderer should be set, the player should be initialized, and the coroutine needs to be started.

 ```C#
 void Awake ()